Advanced reprocessing of spent nuclear fuel: Electrospray ionization mass spectrometry

-Time Resolved Laser Fluorescence spectroscopy
+Time resolved laser fluorescence spectroscopy

 Time-resolved laser fluorescence spectroscopy is a sensitive spectroscopic method able to investigate the formation of different complex species in sub-micro molar concentrations.
 Thanks to the great spectroscopic properties of some metal cations representatives of actinides and lanthanides, fluorescence analyses by laser excitation of ion energy levels can be carried out on monophasic and biphasic solutions.
 The fluorescence evolution resulting from the ion energy transitions is generally followed as a function of ligand concentration in monophasic titration experiments.
 The bathochromic shift of the fluorescence spectra are due to the ligand complexation.
 According to the postulated complexation model and the Slope Analysis on the experimental data, the stoichiometry of the major complexes can be determined.
 Moreover, the cumulative stability constants ${\beta}_n (n = 1-3)$ and the Separation Factor ${SF}_{M_1/M_2}$ can be calculated, thus pointing out the potential ligand affinity towards actinides.